AlexChapin/EDDFrequencyControl/README.md

          samplerate=samplerate)
 ```

-If the issue persists increase the block rate further to 4096 or larger.
+If the issue persists increase the block size further to 4096 or larger.
-*Make sure the value is a multiple of 2
+It is not recomended to increase the block size past 8192

 ## Authors